greenaar/puppet-accounts/Readme.md

 accounts::revoked:
  - joe

-# to add a group of users to a box, do the following, substituting roles where required.
+# to add a group of users to a system, do the following, substituting roles where required.

 accounts:::roles:
   - 'dev'